Getdeck/beiboot/README.md

 ```bash
 kubectl port-forward -n getdeck-bbt-cluster-1 svc/kubeapi 6443:6443
 ```
 Now, in a different terminal you can set `export KUBECONFIG=<path>/cluster-1.yaml` and you are ready to go.
-From this terminal session on, you can now use `kubectl` just as usual.
+In this terminal session you can now use `kubectl` just as usual.

 If you wish to remove the logical Kubernetes cluster, please type
 ```bash
 kubectl -n getdeck delete bbt cluster-1